Home > Issues & Advocacy > Key Issues

 - Now more than ever, legislators must realize that money matters in education and that education matters in Pennsylvania.
 As Rutgers professor Bruce Baker notes in his 2012 review of the research on funding and school performance, “In short, money matters, resources that cost money matter, and more equitable distribution of school funding can improve outcomes.
 Policymakers would be well-advised to rely on high-quality research to guide the critical choices they make regarding school finance.”

-- The formula for funding public education in Pennsylvania should be adequate, equitable, accountable, and predictable.
-In the short term the Commonwealth should restore the funding cut to public schools and distribute those funds in accordance with a formula that focuses on equitable distribution.
+The formula for funding public education in Pennsylvania should be adequate, equitable, accountable, and predictable.
+In the short term the Commonwealth should restore the funding cuts to public schools and distribute those funds in accordance with a formula that focuses on equitable distribution.